-The ever-expanding treasure trove of Indian music traditions is as diverse as the country's cultures, languages, and people.
+The ever-growing riches of Indian music is as diverse as the country's cultures, languages, and people.
 There are many different musical genres, such as classical, semi-classical, folk, and modern music, all of which are diverse in their procedures, renditions, and appeal, yet all of which are unified, like pearls strung together on a thread.

 Exploring the various genres and traditions of Indian music and learning about them from the ground up would be a rewarding experience in and of itself.
 There are fascinating stories that every music fan either already knows or would like to hear.